ubc-library-rc/gis-reference-mapping/content/hands-on2.md

 # Setting up a QGIS Project
 {: .no_toc}

-To begin the Hands-On portion of this workshop, we will open and set up the QGIS project.
+To begin the **Hands-On** portion of this workshop, we will open and set up the **QGIS project**.
 This page will introduce you to the QGIS interface, and guide you through loading data, setting the project properties, managing your layers, and creating spatial bookmarks.